Tips & Guides

 Why Passport Seva photo uploads fail

-This guide covers every known Passport Seva photo upload error, explains what actually causes it, and tells you exactly how to fix it.
+This guide covers the current Passport Seva photo upload errors people are seeing in 2026, explains what each one usually means, and gives the fastest fix.
 If you want to skip the troubleshooting and create your Indian passport photo online right now, you can do that in under three minutes.

-Before you upload, check your photo for compliance issues — it's free and identifies the exact problems Passport Seva will flag.
+Before you spend another upload attempt, check your photo for compliance issues — it's free and catches the file-level problems Passport Seva rejects immediately.

 Watch the video walkthrough, or keep reading for the full guide with all error codes and fixes.